 What can I do with a fitness band?

 - Motivate yourself to exercise by setting goals to increase your daily activity – for instance taking more steps each day or covering a greater distance

 - Improve the quality and amount of sleep you get – fitness bands can analyse your sleeping pattern and suggest how to improve it

-Fitbit Charge 2
+Fitbit Charge 3

 It can also map your pace and distance on a run by connecting with your phone’s GPS tracking.
-Its not just steps, though.
-The Fitbit Charge 2 can log a range of activities – from weights to yoga, giving you more accurate measurements.
+It’s not just steps, though.
+Using SmartTrack, the Fitbit Charge 3 can automatically log a range of activities – from weights to yoga to swimming, giving you more accurate measurements.

 Many sports watches have a built-in heart rate monitor to help you train at optimum effort.
 Some can also be used like a fitness band to track your daily activity.

 What can I do with a sports watch?

 - Stay motivated withdetailed training plans and set personalised targets – it’s like having a running coach on your wrist